Laughing Clowns: Early years: 1979–1981

-When Kuepper returned to Australia in 1978 he had contemplated retirement, however he reconnected with two old school friends, Farrell and Wegener, at a party and they coaxed him into forming a new band.
-Both Farrell and Wegener had associations with The Saints: Wegener was an early member in 1975 and Farrell was one of the Flat Top Four, which performed backing vocals on "Kissin' Cousins" for that band's debut album, (I'm) Stranded (February 1977).
+When Kuepper returned to Australia in 1978 he had contemplated retirement from music, however he reconnected with two old school friends, Farrell and Wegener, at a party and they coaxed him into forming a new band.
+Both Farrell and Wegener had associations with The Saints: Wegener was an early member in 1975 and Farrell had been one of the Flat Top Four, which performed backing vocals on "Kissin' Cousins" for that band's debut album, (I'm) Stranded (February 1977).
 Ben Wallace-Crabbe had played in a Melbourne band, The Love, with Wegener, and completed the initial line-up.
 A proposed single by The Saints, "Laughing Clowns" / "On the Waterfront", through EG Records was not recorded by that group due to the difference of opinion between Kuepper and Bailey.
 Each song appeared elsewhere: "On the Waterfront" on The Saints' first post-Kuepper EP, Paralytic Tonight, Dublin Tomorrow (March 1980) and "Laughing Clowns" provided Kuepper's new band's name and was included on their self-titled six-track mini-album in May that year.

 Laughing Clowns made their public debut in August 1979, immediately encountering both confusion and antipathy from some of The Saints' fans who expected a more abrasive punk sound.
 Australian musicologist, Ian McFarlane, noted that "Part of the problem was that the band's sound defied categorisation.
 Having to overcome such ludicrous labels as 'jazz-punk' ... [it] was diverse yet moody, at turns melodic or dissonant.
 It ranged from rock and soul to avant-jazz".
-The Saints' Prehistoric Sounds had not received a local release via EMI until 1979, so Laughing Clowns performed various tracks from that album in their early sets – including "The Prisoner" and "Swing for the Crime".
+The Saints' Prehistoric Sounds had only recently received a local release via EMI, so Laughing Clowns performed various tracks from that album in their early sets – including "The Prisoner", "Swing for the Crime", "Everything's Fine" and "Church of Indifference".
 Later in the year, Ben's cousin and former guitarist in the Melbourne-based version of Crime & the City Solution as well as The Love, Dan Wallace-Crabbe, joined the group on piano.

 Laughing Clowns EP – first pressing with red text, which was released by Missing Link in May 1980.
 The EP's cover art is by Robin Wallace-Crabbe.